Hard Disk Music Centre

 HERE COMES THE GOOD NEWS:

-I tested the Squeezebox as an S/PDIF transport source driving the AD1865 DAC (Ciuffoli clone) with lampizator and I compared it to the same dac driven by a Sony transport and also the same dac but BUILT IN the lampized Denon DCD2560 player.
+I tested the Squeezebox as an S/PDIF transport source driving the Lampizator DAC and I compared it to the same dac driven by a Sony transport and also the same dac but BUILT IN the lampized Denon DCD2560 player.
 The Squeezebox solution sounds better than any of the above traditional solutions.
 How come that it sounds better - I don't know.
 It sounds wider, deeper, with more air, more information, more musical, more enjoyable.

 YES FOLKS - to have the convenience of the Squeezebox system we don't need to compromise on sound.
 We can still look in the mirror in the morning.